OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 ### OnePoint Global Administration Account
 Your OnePoint Global Administration Account includes the same parameters that you can use in the API with the addition of a an email and/or SMS circulation list.

+### Security
+All callbacks made to your platform will automatically follow the [HMAC approach to security](Security.md).